dimadesu/LifeStreamer/README.md

   - Stay in the foreground as much as possible.
   - Don't go into background at all.

+- :white_check_mark:  Reconnect on disconnect

+  Should be pretty stable.
+Still testing.
+It affected many user flows.

 ## Recommended solutions to most issues

 **There are bugs.
 General workaround for all of them: kill LifeStreamer app/service and start fresh.
 Sometimes something in settings glitches out - wipe app data or reinstall.**

 Minimise transitions between foreground/background and stay in foreground for better performance with screen on and phone unlocked until background mode performance is optimised OR embrace background mode limitations.

-Settings can be changed during the stream, but won't apply until you restart the stream.
+**Settings can be changed during the stream, but won't apply until you restart the stream.**

 Goal for near future is stabilising as much as possible and making sure it's solid.
-It will take some time to polish.
+It will take some time to refine.

 Use recommended workarounds if you encounter issues.